JohnADeady/Programming-Scripting-Project-18/README.md

 ### Summarise the data set by max, min and mean of each using python
-We begin my import the librares that are needed to analysis the appropriate data.
+We begin my import the librares that are needed to analysis the iris data set.

 ```import numpy as np
 import seaborn as sns